eubbc-digital/bridgeserver/README.md

 ### Configuration of the Bridge Server

-You need to edit the `credentials.json` file to set the following parameters:
+You need to edit the `server.env` file to set the following parameters:
-- `password`: The VNC password for full control that you configured in the TightVNC Server.
+- `PASSWORD`: The VNC password for full control that you configured in the TightVNC Server.
 This is for private sessions reserved in Book4RLab.
-- `viewOnlyPassword`: The VNC "view only" password for public sessions reserved in Book4RLab.
+- `VIEW_ONLY_PASSWORD`: The VNC "view only" password for public sessions reserved in Book4RLab.
 This allows other remote lab users to only see what other student is doing, but not to control the remote equipment.
-- `bookingUrl`: The Book4RLab URL for validation of sessions.
+- `BOOKING_URL`: The Book4RLab URL for validation of sessions.
 By default it points to the centralized Booking System at `https://eubbc-digital.upb.edu/booking/`

-You also need to configure the `server.env` file to point to your VNC Server.
-The `VNC_SERVER` parameter is set by default as follows:
-`VNC_SERVER=localhost:5900`

-You must put the IP of the VNC Server of your Remote Lab, and the corresponding port.
+- `VNC_SERVER_IP_ADDRESS`: The VNC server ip address of your Remote Lab.
+- `VNC_SERVER_PORT`: The VNC server port.
 By default, VNC server use port `5900`.
 Please check the TighVNC server setting.

 ### Running the Bridge Server
 Once configured, you can deploy the service running the following command: